ErikoX/Kookie-Clicker/README.md

 ## Build

-Build javascript with `node buildJs`
+Build javascript with `npm run buildJs`

-Run the server with `node runServer`
+Run the server with `npm run runServer`